Classical-quantum gravity as quantum gravity in disguise: Structure and consistency of hybrid dynamics

+\item Respect the relevant conservation laws whenever they hold for the corresponding purely quantum and purely classical systems; otherwise, quantify and bound any violations arising from CP-induced backreaction; \item Respect relativistic causality (i.e., no superluminal communication); \item Any hybrid interaction, starting from uncorrelated C and Q, must induce on Q a CP map (CPTP overall; CP trace-nonincreasing per outcome) and preserve all constraints of CPTP quantum dynamics, i.e., no extra power in operations or information-processing tasks; \item Obey the second law of thermodynamics. \end{enumerate} \end{enumerate} In V(a), we deliberately refer to the (approximately) conserved quantities and not the Noether charges, as these may be undefined.

-\item Satisfy the standard conservation laws, such as energy; \item Maintain impossibility of superluminal communication; \item Not allow to perfectly distinguish nonorthogonal quantum states; \item Obey the second law of thermodynamics. \end{enumerate} \end{enumerate} A hybrid dynamics may introduce backreaction of Q on C only if the CQ correlations are generated dynamically, i.e., \begin{enumerate}[label=\Roman*.] \item The quantum purity $\Tr[\rho^2]$ is not a constant of motion. \end{enumerate} Although unitary evolution preserves the purity of the combined CQ state, it may act nontrivially across the C and Q subsystems, thereby generating entanglement. {Requirement VI thus represents the minimal necessary condition that allows for nontrivial interactions between the C and Q subsystems.}
+A hybrid dynamics may introduce backreaction of Q on C only if the CQ correlations are generated dynamically, i.e., \begin{enumerate}[label=\Roman*.] \item The quantum purity $\Tr[\rho^2]$ is not a constant of motion. \end{enumerate} Although unitary evolution preserves the purity of the combined CQ state, it may act nontrivially across the C and Q subsystems, thereby generating entanglement.
+Requirement VI thus represents the minimal necessary condition that allows for nontrivial interactions between the C and Q subsystems.

 While the minimal goal is to produce reasonable probability distributions, having access to the Heisenberg picture, i.e., explicit evolution equations for all observable operators, is a desirable feature.
-In this case, it is reasonable to demand that \begin{enumerate}[label=\Roman*.] \item Differences in the predictions of the quantum and hybrid equations of motion for classically observable quantities vanish in the formal limit $\hbar\to 0$. \end{enumerate} Failure to comply with this form of the correspondence principle leads to a breakdown of the classical limit.
+In this case, it is reasonable to demand that \begin{enumerate}[label=\Roman*.] \item Differences in the predictions of the quantum and hybrid equations of motion for classically observable quantities vanish in the formal limit $\hbar\to 0$ (provided that any diffusion, decoherence, and backreaction coefficients are co-scaled appropriately). \end{enumerate} Failure to comply with this form of the correspondence principle leads to a breakdown of the classical limit.